infit007/ai-study-mate-50/DEPLOYMENT.md

 ### Current Issues Fixed:
 1. ✅ **Missing Dependencies**: Added `openai` and `groq-sdk` to backend/package.json
+2. ✅ **CORS Configuration**: Fixed cross-origin requests between Vercel and Render
-2. ❌ **Database Configuration**: Need to set proper PostgreSQL URL in Render environment
+3. ❌ **Database Configuration**: Need to set proper PostgreSQL URL in Render environment

+---

+## 🗄️ Database Solutions

+### **Option A: Use Render's Built-in PostgreSQL (Recommended)**

+This is the easiest and most reliable solution:

+1. **Create a new PostgreSQL database on Render:**
+   - Go to Render Dashboard → New → PostgreSQL
+   - Name it something like "ai-study-mate-db"
+   - Choose a plan (Free tier works fine)
+   - Note down the connection string

+2. **Update your Render environment variable:**
+   - Use the **Internal Database URL** from Render (not external)
+   - It will look like: `postgresql://username:password@host:port/database`

+3. **Run database migrations:**
+   - After setting the DATABASE_URL, redeploy your service
+   - The Prisma migrations will run automatically

+### **Option B: Fix Supabase Connection**

+If you prefer to keep using Supabase:

+1. **Check Supabase database status**
+2. **Verify network restrictions**
+3. **Try a new password without special characters**

 ---